 A native of El Reno, Oklahoma, he is a graduate of Southwestern Oklahoma State University, holding a BME in Instrumental Music with an emphasis in saxophone performance.
 He previously served as Band Director for the Drumright Public Schools in Oklahoma and is currently employed by the Joplin School District.

 In 2017, Aaron performed Bernhard Heiden's Diversion for Saxophone & Band as soloist with the HCB.
 He was recently appointed by Conductor Emeritus Vicki Mays as Conductor for the band's 2019-2020 season.

 Aaron lives in Joplin with his wife Donna and their three sons.

-Joplin native Vicki Mays is well-known to area audiences.
-A graduate of Missouri Southern State University, she has enjoyed a long and varied career as a music educator throughout the 4-State region and beyond, including work in the Columbus, KS schools, the Jasper & Carl Junction, MO Schools, and Seattle, Washington.
+Joplin native Vicki Mays was well-known to area audiences.
+A graduate of Missouri Southern State University, she enjoyed a long and varied career as a music educator throughout the 4-State region and beyond, including work in the Columbus, KS schools, the Jasper & Carl Junction, MO Schools, and Seattle, Washington.

 During the 1990's, Vicki was assistant conductor of the Carthage Community Band, and was tapped as Conductor of the HCB in 2003.
 Under her tenure the band grew both in size and in musical maturity, performing for hundreds of persons annually for nearly two decades.

 Vicki passed away in March, 2020 after a brief illness.
 She is survived by her husband Lyle.